 "I know, but I want…I want this to be the start of us.
 And I want us to be married.
 I love you, Sammy, and I want us to be marked by that.
 Branded by it."

-The words were low and full of promise and just like that, Sam was dizzy with need again though he managed to keep himself together enough to enquire, "But where are gonna get married?"
+The words were low and full of promise.
+Just like that, Sam was dizzy with need again though he managed to keep himself together enough to enquire, "But where are gonna get married?"

 Dean looked out across the water and then back at Sam.
 "Right here, Sammy.
-This is our world now.
+This is our world now, this is our church.
 Gimme your hand."

 Unable to stop smiling, Sam held it out and watched as Dean took out a small, sharp knife.
-He didn't flinch as Dean sliced it across his palm, then did the same to his own and pressed their hands together, blood mingling irretrievably.
+He didn't flinch as Dean sliced it across his palm, then did the same to his own.
+He pressed their hands together, blood mingling irretrievably.
 It was already their blood, had always been but Sam understood and felt the same need for the gesture.
-Their lives were always going to be blood and violence, sex and passion beyond articulation…he didn't want wedding bells and flowers and a condo.
+Their lives were always going to be blood and violence, sex and passion beyond articulation.
+He didn't want wedding bells, flowers and a condo.
 He wanted Dean's blood and knew Dean wanted his.
 Wanted to wear the scar forever as a ring.
 Their blood dripped down into the river beneath and Sam sighed, "We'll be living in all the oceans now."